alinex/bash-lib/README.md

 ### Quality

-The modules are as far as possible
+The modules are as far as possible:

 - unit tested (using bats)
 - integration tested in different OS using docker
 - CI tested on different OS, too
 - and analyzed by the shellcheck static analysis and linting

 Documentation of externally usable variables and functions is completely done inline and exported as [markdown documentation](./doc/README.md).

+Management of bugs and issues will be done using [GitLab Issues](https://gitlab.com/alinex/bash-lib/-/issues) and also we use the milestones here.
+But also instant bug fixing of parts we find by ourself will be done directly in git without any message there.

 ### Version control